Does Every Day Feel Like A Struggle?

 I’ve tried therapy before, and it didn’t work.

 Even if you’ve tried therapy in the past, you’re at a different stage now—you’re ready for a change.
-I’ve been working with people for over two decades, helping them work through everything from major depression to situational grief, and I can confidently tell you that people do find relief here.
-Depression is very treatable.
+I’ve been working with people for many years, helping them work through everything from major depression to situational grief, and I find that depression is very treatable.

 Depression often doesn’t get better if you wait it out.
 If you’re ready to make a change in your life, do not wait.
 You deserve to feel good and have the life you want.